UnderstandLingBV/Tuktu/documentation/generators/social/tuktu.social.generators.FacebookGenerator.json.md

     * **credentials** *(type: object)* `[Required]`

       * **access_token** *(type: string)* `[Required]`
+      - The token to access Facebook's API with.

     * **filters** *(type: object)* `[Required]`

       * **keywords** *(type: array)* `[Optional]`
+      - The keywords to search for in any posts.

         * **[UNNAMED]** *(type: string)* `[Required]`

       * **users** *(type: array)* `[Optional]`
+      - The users (given by their Facebook user id) from which to get everything from their feed, independently from keywords above.

         * **[UNNAMED]** *(type: string)* `[Required]`
+        - Facebook user id.

     * **update_time** *(type: long)* `[Optional]`
+    - Time in seconds between requests, if applicable.

     * **interval** *(type: object)* `[Optional]`
+    - Time interval to collect data for.

       * **start** *(type: long)* `[Optional]`
+      - Timestamp of start time of time interval to collect data for.
+Can be left empty.
+If a start-time is given, everything from that time on will be fetched.
+If it is omitted the current time is assumed.

       * **end** *(type: long)* `[Optional]`
+      - Timestamp of end time of time interval to collect data for.
+Can be left empty.
+If an end-time is given, everything until that time will be fetched.
+If it is omitted, no end time is assumed and everything will be fetched perpetually.